Dechristianization of France during the French Revolution: The Revolution and the Church

-In August 1789, the State cancelled the taxing power of the Church.
-The issue of Church property became central to the policies of the new revolutionary government.
-Declaring that all Church property in France belonged to the nation, confiscations were ordered and Church properties were sold at public auction.
-In July 1790, the National Constituent Assembly published the Civil Constitution of the Clergy that stripped clerics of their special rights—the clergy were to be made employees of the state, elected by their parish or bishopric, and the number of bishoprics was to be reduced—and required all priests and bishops to swear an oath of fidelity to the new order or face dismissal, deportation or death.

-French priests had to receive Papal approval to sign such an oath, and Pius VI spent almost eight months deliberating on the issue.
-On 13 April 1791, the Pope denounced the Constitution, resulting in a split in the French Catholic Church.
-Over fifty percent became abjuring priests ("jurors"), also known as "constitutional clergy", and nonjuring priests as "refractory clergy".
+In August 1789, the state cancelled the taxing power of the Church.
+The issue of Church property became central to the policies of the revolutionary government.
+Declaring that all Church property in France belonged to the nation, confiscations were ordered, and Church properties were sold at public auction.
+In July 1790 the National Constituent Assembly published the Civil Constitution of the Clergy that stripped clerics of their special rights—the clergy were to be made employees of the state, elected by their parish or bishopric, and the number of bishoprics was to be reduced—and required all priests and bishops to swear an oath of fidelity to the new order or face dismissal, deportation or death.
+French priests had to receive papal approval to sign such an oath, and Pope Pius VI spent almost eight months deliberating on the issue.
+On 13 April 1791, Pius denounced the constitution, resulting in a split in the French Catholic Church.
+Over 50% became abjuring priests ("jurors"), also known as "constitutional clergy", and nonjuring priests as "refractory clergy".

 In September 1792, the Legislative Assembly legalized divorce, contrary to Catholic doctrine.
-At the same time, the State took control of the birth, death, and marriage registers away from the Church.
-An ever-increasing view that the Church was a counter-revolutionary force exacerbated the social and economic grievances and violence erupted in towns and cities across France.
+At the same time, the state took control of the birth, death, and marriage registers away from the Church.
+An ever-increasing view that the Church was a counter-revolutionary force exacerbated the social and economic grievances, and violence erupted in towns and cities across France.

-In Paris, over a forty-eight-hour period beginning on 2 September 1792, as the Legislative Assembly (successor to the National Constituent Assembly) dissolved into chaos, three Church bishops and more than two hundred priests were massacred by angry mobs; this constituted part of what would become known as the September Massacres.
-Priests were among those drowned in mass executions (noyades) for treason under the direction of Jean-Baptiste Carrier; priests and nuns were among the mass executions at Lyons, for separatism, on the orders of Joseph Fouché and Collot d'Herbois.
+In Paris, over a 48-hour period beginning on 2 September 1792, as the Legislative Assembly (successor to the National Constituent Assembly) dissolved into chaos, three Church bishops and more than 200 priests were massacred by angry mobs; this constituted part of what would become known as the September Massacres.
+Priests were among those drowned in mass executions (noyades) for treason under the direction of Jean-Baptiste Carrier; priests and nuns were among the mass executions at Lyons for separatism, on the orders of Joseph Fouché and Collot d'Herbois.
 Hundreds more priests were imprisoned and made to suffer in abominable conditions in the port of Rochefort.